trussworks/Engineering-Playbook/infrasec/tutorials/atlantis.md

 We'll need to add a new certificate to ACM, which [manages our certificates for us](https://docs.aws.amazon.com/acm/latest/userguide/acm-overview.html).
 There are two steps: adding the certificate, and validating the certificate.
 We can't create **_and_** validate Route53 records in Govcloud.
 For a more thorough explanation, see our Engineering Playbook documentation on [ACM in GovCloud](https://github.com/trussworks/Engineering-Playbook/blob/23cad804d1390fc5def7a9f7b41d44db88b902a8/infrasec/aws/govcloud/gov-acm.md).
 To reiterate briefly here, we'll need to:

 1. Create the new certificate in GovCloud using the [`aws_acm_certificate` resource](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/acm_certificate)
-2. Export the values as an output in the `output.tf` file like so:
+2. Export the values as an output in the `output.tf` file:

     ```hcl
     output "atlantis_cert_validation" {